Donald M. Truxillo, Ph.D., Professor, Industrial/Organizational Psychology

 Department of Psychology

 Dr. Truxillo's research examines the methods employers use to hire workers and the way that applicants perceive their potential employer during recruitment and hiring.
 As such, he examines issues such as applicant perceptions of the employee selection process and high-tech applicant screening systems.
 In addition, Dr. Truxillo examines issues associated with older workers (in conjunction with colleagues in Italy and France), including older worker stereotypes and job design for older and younger workers.
 He also examines issues associated with antecedents of workplace safety.
+His work is currently supported by grants from NIOSH and PSU's Transportation Research and Education Center.

 Since 2010 he has served on the Doctoral School Committee, Department of Psychological Science and Education, University of Trento, Italy.